 Lutong town sits at the end of the peninsula, marking the point where the the peninsula spreads out merging into the mainland as the Miri river makes a 'U-turn' along that area.

 Photo courtesy of Soo Chew Studio

 The river mouth was dredged at least once in recent memory, a project meant for allowing bigger boats to enter easily.
-At the beginning of the early 2000s, the land reclamation project meant a complete remodeling of the section of the Miri river mouth and peninsula tip.
-Seawalls were built, the rivermouth was relocated, and a marina was added.
+In the beginning of the early 2000s, the start of the land reclamation project meant a complete remodeling of the section of the Miri river mouth and peninsula tip.
+Seawalls were built, the river mouth was relocated, and a marina was constructed.